CHEGEBB/Primeflix-movie-downloader-script/README.md

   Primeflix will handle the rest, providing you with a seamless streaming or downloading experience.

 ## Author 👨‍💻
 Written by CHEGEBB.
-Connect with me on GitHub.
+Connect with me on GitHub(https://github.com/CHEGEBB)

 ## Issues and Contributions 🤝
 If you encounter any issues or have suggestions, feel free to open an issue or create a pull request.
 Your feedback is highly appreciated!